dbader/node-datadog-metrics/README.md

 ## Release History

+* 0.4.0
+    * ADD: Initialize with a default set of tags
 * 0.3.0
     * FIX: Don't overwrite metrics with the same key but different tags when aggregating them (Thanks @akrylysov and @RavivIsraeli!)
     * ADD: Add success/error callbacks to `metrics.flush()` (Thanks @akrylysov!)